zengm-games/json-web-streams/README.md

 - `.foo` is similar to accessing an object property in JS, so this is the `foo` property of the root node
 - `[*]` means "every value in this array or object"

-So in total this query means "emit every value in the array/object in the `foo` property of the overall JSON object"
+So in total this query means "emit every value in the array/object in the `foo` property of the overall JSON object".
+So for this JSON `{ foo: ["A", "B", "C"] }` it would emit the three values `"A"`, `"B"`, and `"C"`.

-The values of the `jsonPaths` array can either be `JSONPath` strings, or an object like `{ path: JSONPath; schema: StandardSchemaV1 }` where `schema` is a schema validator from any library supporting the [Standard Schema specification](https://github.com/standard-schema/standard-schema), such as Zod, Valibot, and ArkType.
-When you supply a schema like this, each object will be validated before it is emitted by the stream, and emitted objects will have correct TypeScript types rather than being `unknown`.
-More details and examples are in the [Schema validation and types for `JSONParseStream` output](#schema-validation-and-types-for-jsonparsestream-output) section below.
+The values of the `jsonPaths` array can either be `JSONPath` strings, or objects like `{ path: JSONPath; schema: StandardSchemaV1 }` where `schema` is a schema validator from any library supporting the [Standard Schema specification](https://github.com/standard-schema/standard-schema) such as Zod, Valibot, or ArkType.
+When you supply a schema like this, each value will be validated before it is emitted by the stream, and emitted values will have correct TypeScript types rather than being `unknown`.
+For more details, see the [Schema validation and types for `JSONParseStream` output](#schema-validation-and-types-for-jsonparsestream-output) section below.

 ### `options?: { multi?: boolean }`

-There exist various [JSON streaming formats](https://en.wikipedia.org/wiki/JSON_streaming) that basically make it more convenient to stream JSON by omitting the opening/closing tags and instead emitting multiple JSON objects sequentially.
+There are various [JSON streaming formats](https://en.wikipedia.org/wiki/JSON_streaming) that make it more convenient to stream JSON by omitting the opening/closing tags and instead emitting multiple JSON objects sequentially.
 Some of these formats are:

 - JSON Lines (JSONL) aka Newline Delimited JSON (NDJSON) - JSON objects are separated by \n
 - JSON Text Sequences aka json-seq - JSON objects are separated by the unicode record separator character ␞